Skip to Content

 Halfpoint Images//Getty Images

-Best Fitness Trackers, Maeve McEwen, Health & Injuries Pvolve, recommends committing to just ten minutes of working out a day, a few times a week.
+That could be a walk in the park, a, Maeve McEwen, a Pilates instructor and the founder of the Elevate with Kate app, explains Pvolve, recommends committing to just ten minutes of working out a day, a few times a week.
 This way, you’re not overwhelmed.
 “This may mean running on a treadmill, lifting weights, or just standing up and doing a few stretches,” she says.
-“Simply Other Hearst Subscriptions, [increases] blood flow, and can improve mood.”
+“Simply Wearable fitness trackers are a fantastic way to track your workouts, says, [increases] blood flow, and can improve mood.”

 8